 Today's Easy Shepherd's Pie recipe is one of those pretty-much-perfect weeknight dinners, for a variety of reasons.

 Why Make Easy Shepherd's Pie?

 For one thing, it makes good use of leftovers, which is always a plus.
-In fact, my family loves this recipe so much that when I make mashed potatoes to accompany a meal, I almost always boil an extra 1 1/2 pounds of potatoes, knowing that the leftovers will once again shine later in the week crowning this Shepherd's Pie.
+In fact, my family loves this recipe so much that when I make mashed potatoes to accompany a meal, I almost always boil an extra 1 ½ pounds of potatoes.
+Because I know that the leftovers will once again shine later in the week crowning an Easy Shepherd's Pie!